• HOME

 Hanging By A Thread (Film)

-It's the future, and humanity is but a memory, existing only in scattered pieces.
+It’s the future and humanity is but a memory, existing only in scattered pieces.
 That is, until a pillow's needlepoint rendering of three individuals, collectively known as the Clothespin Freaks, finds the spark of life and surfaces to fulfill their destinies.
-Once aware of their purpose, the group begins assembling the remains of humanity they see all around them.
+Once aware of their purpose, the group begins assembling the remains of humanity…

 Hearts